Coverage (media, not glans)

 Oprah has had no comment.

-Read the full article “Foreskin Crusaders to protest against Oprah event” at the Ottawa Citizen and Saskatoon StarPhoenix websites.
-(And be sure to check out the banner ad at the top of this screenshot of this story on the Ottawa Citizen website.)
+Read this article on the Ottawa Citizen and Saskatoon StarPhoenix websites.
+(Note the ironic banner ad at the top of the Citizen piece.)

 * * *